periperidip/exploring/README.md

 I am making this guide **without any purpose of self-profit**.
 This is to help the future generations of this branch as well as anyone who ever wants to learn!
 I intend to add various disciplines and their resources with the help of others and then maybe add some _"not-so-useful"_ stuff too in the future.

 I will try to make this README more helpful and informative in the future, and maybe add links to the specific portions of the guide here itself.
-As of now, this guide only mentions the various CS fields as of now, though, I plan on adding some specifics such as some historic references about CS, trusted guides to programming languages, mastering tools such as Git and, _well_ thats all I can think of right now.
+As of now, this guide only mentions the various CS fields, though, I plan on adding some specifics such as some historic references about CS, trusted guides to programming languages, mastering tools such as Git and.. thats all I can think of right now.

-The guide is located in the `guide.txt` file.
+The guide is located in the `guide.md` file.

 Also, when adding things, please keep the formatting consistent!
 It will be of great help to me!
 Keep the information added discrete and not too descriptive.
 PS: Please suggest a more apt and crisp name for this repository and its description ;)